When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

-Alternatively, you can choose to make after-tax Roth deferrals into a Roth account.
+Alternatively, you can choose to make post-tax Roth deferrals into a Roth retirement account.
 You pay taxes on your income now, but you get to make withdrawals in retirement completely tax-free.

 What is a Roth deferral?